 Sometimes a student may give us cause for concern in matters relating to their welfare that is not a child protection issue.
-In these instances your concerns should be discussed with the student and documented using the Record of Suspected/Allegation of Abuse - Appendix 2 and discussed with the Safeguarding Manager.
+In these instances, your concerns should be discussed with the student and documented using the Safeguard software and discussed with the Safeguarding Manager.
 You must inform the student you are doing this.

-2. Team Around the Family (Multi Agency Support/Level 3)
+Team Around the Family (Multi Agency Support/Level 3)

-- On receipt of the completed Record of Suspected/Allegation of Abuse-Appendix 2 the Safeguarding Manager will make a decision and take appropriate action and if thresholds are met the College Safeguarding Manager will contact the student/parents to discuss further. - Completion of the Early Help Assessment Tool and associated assessment tools will be undertaken by the Safeguarding Manager.
+- On receipt of the concern the Safeguarding Manager will make a decision and take appropriate action and if thresholds are met the College Safeguarding Manager will contact the student/parents to discuss further. - Completion of the Early Help Assessment Tool and associated assessment tools will be undertaken by the Safeguarding Manager or another appropriate member of staff.
 The Safeguarding Manager will assume the role of Lead Professional if/where appropriate. - Attendance at Team Around the Family meetings will be the responsibility of the College Safeguarding Manager as much as is possible or another appropriate member of staff identified.

-3. Team Around the Student (Single Agency/Level 2)
+Team Around the Student (Single Agency/Level 2)

-• In cases where the student's needs can be met through internal support mechanisms the Safeguarding Manager will instigate the Team Around the Student processes if appropriate.
+In cases where the student's needs can be met through internal support mechanisms the Safeguarding Manager will instigate the Team Around the Student processes if appropriate.